vermasque/local_config/README.md

 # local_config
-Local configuration for tools like Vim and Bash
+Local configuration for tools like Vim and Bash as well as notes that can be useful for development.